learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

      0 1 0 0 0 0 1 1 1 1 1 0 1 1 1 0 0 1 0 1 0 0 1 1 0 1]

-Let's have a look at what happens when we plot this.
+Have a look at what happens when you plot this.

 ```python